 of our recommendations are marked useful

-of surveyed users spend more time developing the targeted capabilities
+of users spend more time developing targeted capabilities

-of users have applied a magpie recommendation to improve their work
+of users have applied a Filtered recommendation to improve their work

 Our skills framework design process comprises three steps.

 Select a need-focused framework: We help you understand the focus area that is most strongly linked to better business performance or faster transformation.
 Then we select that subset from our extensive library of skills.
 If we need to add some specific skills in, that’s possible too.

 Add sector-specific threats and opportunities: We then identify sector threats and opportunities, identify the relevant capabilities and make it relevant to your organisation with surveys, focus groups and interviews.

 All this is done in close consultation with you.
 Some clients have very clear ideas about their frameworks and are looking to us to confirm their established hypotheses, some clients are starting with a blank sheet.
 We’re comfortable with either scenario.

 Once you have a data-backed framework of up to 50 important skills, we’ll help you to sell it to the organisation by using it to solve problems.
 For example, we apply your framework through our content intelligence to evaluate the performance of your current libraries and make data-backed decisions about which to promote and which to retire.